Milan: Geography

-Milan is located in the north-western section of the Po Valley, approximately halfway between the river Po to the south and the foothills of the Alps with the great lakes (Lake Como, Lake Maggiore and Lake Lugano) to the north, the Ticino river to the west and the Adda to the east.
-The city's land is flat, the highest point being at 122 m above sea level.
+Milan is located in the north-western section of the Po Valley, approximately halfway between the river Po to the south and the foothills of the Alps with the great lakes (Como, Maggiore, and Lugano) to the north, the Ticino river to the west and the Adda to the east.
+The city's land is flat and the elevation is relatively low; its highest point is 122 m above sea level.

 The administrative comune, or city proper, covers an area of about 181 km2, with a population, in 2025, of 1,366,155 and a population density of 7520 PD/km2.
 Milan's continuous urban area extends beyond the city limits.
 The administrative Metropolitan City of Milan, a special-status provincial authority, covers 1575 km2 and in 2024 had a population estimated at 3,245,459, with a resulting density of 2067 PD/km2, while its wider metropolitan had an estimated population in excess of 6.1 million as of 2025.

 The concentric layout of the city centre reflects the Navigli, an ancient system of navigable and interconnected canals, now mostly covered.
-The suburbs of the city have expanded mainly to the north, swallowing up many comuni along the roads towards Varese, Como, Lecco and Bergamo.
-In the 21st century the Navigli region of Milan is a highly active area with a large number of residential units, bars and restaurants.
-It is also a well-known centre for artists.
+The suburbs of the city have expanded mainly to the north, swallowing up many comuni along the roads towards Varese, Como, Lecco, and Bergamo.
+In the 21st century, the Navigli region of Milan is a highly active area with a large number of residential units, bars, and restaurants; it is also a well-known centre for artists.